How to Add, Change and Format Cell Borders in Excel [Ultimate Guide]

 How to Format the Cell Borders in Excel?

-In this section, we will explain how to format cell borders in Excel changing the border line color and adjusting the border line width.
+Cell borders can be formatted in Excel by changing the border line color and adjusting the border line width.

-You can change border color in 3 ways: Borders command, Format Cells, and Excel Options dialog box.
+There are 3 ways to change border color: Borders command, Format Cells, and Excel Options dialog box.

 Changing cell border line color using Excel Borders command

-• By selecting the Line Color from the drop-down list of the Borders icon, you will be able to change the color of the border.
+• Select the Line Color from the drop-down list of the Borders icon to change the color of the border.

-Alternative: There are 2 other alternatives to changing the border color in Excel:
+Alternative: There are 2 other ways to change the border color in Excel:

 Using Format Cells Dialog Box